ToNi3141/RasterIX/README.md

   - 256px textures
   - 2 TMUs
   - mip mapping
+  - depth buffer
+  - stencil buffer
+  - fog
+  - texture filtering
+  - RGB666
   - float interpolation with 32 bit floats
   - external frame buffer (RasterIX_EF)

+A minimal configuration can get the utilization down to __around 4.5k LUTs__ on a Xilinx Series 7 device:
+  - 32bit memory bus
+  - 128px textures
+  - 1 TMU
+  - no mip mapping
+  - no depth buffer
+  - no stencil buffer
+  - no fog
+  - no texture filtering
+  - RGB555
+  - fix point interpolation with 25bit multipliers
+  - internal framebuffer (RasterIX_IF)

 Note: The float interpolation has the highest impact on the utilization and is usually not needed.
 Both configurations have the same behavior via the OpenGL API.